 About the Organization

-animals who have been the victims of the exotic and performing animal trades.
-PAWS investigates reports of abused performing and exotic animals,
+who have been the victims of the exotic and performing animal trades.
+PAWS investigates reports of abused performing and exotic animals, documents

-documents cruelty, and assists in investigations and prosecutions by regulatory agencies to alleviate the suffering of captive wildlife.
-PAWS provides
+cruelty, and assists in investigations and prosecutions by regulatory agencies to alleviate the suffering of captive wildlife.
+PAWS provides a sanctuary

 The Conservation Challenge